Updated: March 2, 2021 10:10:49 pm

 On the lines of Andhra Pradesh government, Haryana too has announced it wants 75 per cent of private sector jobs in the state, till a certain salary slab, reserved for local candidates.
-The state Assembly has passed the Haryana State Employment of Local Candidates Bill, 2020 paving way for more employment opportunities for locals in private sector.
+In November 2020, the state Assembly passed the Haryana State Employment of Local Candidates Bill, 2020 paving way for more employment opportunities for locals in the private sector.
+On March 2, the Governor gave his assent to the Bill.

 Here is a look at the Bill, its provisions that may not go down well with the private sector and whether it can be legally challenged.

-Which all sectors will be covered under this Bill?
+Which sectors will be covered under this Bill?

 All the companies, societies, trusts, limited liability partnership firms, partnership firms and any person employing 10 or more persons and an entity, as may be notified by the government from time to time shall come under the ambit of this Act.
 The definition of “employer” given in the Bill means a Company registered under the Companies Act, 2013 (Central Act 18 of 2013) or a Society registered under the Haryana Registration and Regulation of Societies Act, 2012 or a Limited Liability Partnership Firm as defined under the Limited Liability Partnership Act, 2008 (Central Act 6 of 2009) or a Trust defined under the Indian Trust Act, 1882 or a Partnership Firm as defined under Indian Partnership Act, 1932 or any person employing 10 or more persons on salary, wages or other remuneration for the purpose of manufacturing or providing any service or such entity, as may be notified by the government from time to time.
 It shall not include the central government or state government or any organisation owned by the central or state government. 📣 Express Explained is now on Telegram